KennethOtero/RiverRoadAutoCare/README.md

 I developed the database for the application, as well as the home page, services, reset password, and review pages.
 I also created the front end of all the forms, such as update/add user information.

 You can find the website here: http://itd1.cincinnatistate.edu/CPDM-OteroK/
 Note: The website is currently hosted at Cincinnati State, and as a former student it may be taken offline.
+If this is the case, you can find a demo here: https://youtu.be/1XS2KC_pxiM